 Registration will open soon.
 Previous events have sold out weeks before the date, so it’s best to get in quick.
 Once full, please join the waiting list, and if there are any spots become available, they will be released to the waiting list first.

 LAST grew from the Agile and Lean community in Melbourne that holds regular evening user group events throughout the year.
 Colleagues in Sydney and Brisbane also wanted to run their own flavour of LAST Conference.
 Tabar, are the organising sponsors of LAST Melbourne, and they also support the local organisers in other cities.
 Tabar is a group of agile practitioners who provide coaching, training and consulting services…and events!

-For Sydney 2017, Nick Hughes is leading the organisation of the event, along with others in the local agile community.
+For Sydney 2017, Caoilte Dunne, Gareth Bowell and Nick Hughes are leading the organisation of the event, along with others in the local agile community.